a mediocre life

 Autism, anxiety, OCD, depressive episodes.

-b!X Frankonis is a twenty-year resident of the Portland of Oregon; born straight, white, and male forty-eight years ago in rural upstate New York.
+b!X Frankonis is a twenty-year resident of the Portland of Oregon born forty-eight years ago in rural upstate New York.
+He is straight, white, and male, which he discloses as context for anything else he might have to say.

-Combining autism, anxiety, and obsessive-compulsive disorder with introversion and a devout agnosticism, he aspires at least to be a passable humanist.
+On a daily basis, he combines autism, anxiety, obsessive-compulsive disorder, and, now, depressive episodes with introversion and a fairly devout agnosticism.
 Viewing cynicism as just frustrated optimism, the result of believing people are capable of better and too often being proved wrong, he believes this is why the small, every day courtesies matter.

-He neither bikes nor dances nor dates nor drives nor drugs nor sexes nor swims, although, leaving on which ones to your imagination, he is open to negotiation.
+He neither bikes nor dances nor dates nor drives nor drugs nor sexes nor swims.
 He does, occasionally but with an increasing rarity, drink.
 Since the death of his father, he no longer smokes.
 He still has most, but most assuredly not all, of his teeth; ask him about his fetching dental appliance.

 If events were pictures and emotions were sounds, his memories would play as silent movies.

 Rolling Stone emphasized his “long black eyelashes” and “face that sees very little sun” while deeming him “a kid from upstate New York with a quick wit”.
 A public relations professional said he was a “sissy”.
 Bruce Sterling referred to him as a “punk”.
 Joss Whedon technically once might have described him as “twitchy, unreliable-looking”.

 As a child, he wanted to become an outer space moving van driver.
 As an adult, he is not one.

 By the Oxford English Dictionary definition of “slack” as the amount of time in critical path analysis by which a particular event may be delayed without delaying the achievement of the overall objective, he considers himself a slacker.
-To this day he has yet to determine the overall objective.
+He has yet to determine the overall objective.

 For seventeen years he had a cat named Scully; he now has two shelter cats, Meru and Willow.